timotheeguerin/cadl-dogfood/README.md

 3. Produced `openapi.json` in `./cadl-output` folder

-4. Dev with `--watch` to rebuild on changes
+4. Dev with `--watch` to rebuild on changes (Not working when using docker.)

 ```bash
 cadl compile . --watch